thomasvrussell/snail/README.rst

 - `4-LSTM_Predictions_on_New_SN.ipynb </snlstm/notebooks/4-LSTM_Predictions_on_New_SN.ipynb>`_: the notebook provides a guide for users who want apply our LSTM model on very limited spectroscopic data of newly discovered SNe Ia.

-Publications
+Publications Use Our Method
 -----------

-- SN2018agk: A prototypical Type Ia Supernova with a smooth power-law rise in Kepler (K2), Qinan Wang, Armin Rest, et al. (2021)
+- *SN2018agk: A prototypical Type Ia Supernova with a smooth power-law rise in Kepler (K2), Qinan Wang, Armin Rest, et al. (2021, ApJ, Accepted, `<https://ui.adsabs.harvard.edu/abs/2021arXiv210813607W/abstract>`_)*

 Common Issues
 -----------